Protection Against Minority Oppression in a New Jersey Partnership

 One of the most significant rights that partners have is the right to request general meetings and elect managing members of the partnership.
 These meetings are typically held on an annual basis but can also be at other times throughout the year as dictated by the by-laws of the partnership.
 During these meetings, partners vote on electing a managing partner(s), and on numerous other issues as well.
-Depending on whether the by-laws or a written partner agreement allows it, partners may also call for special meetings at different times throughout the year.
-These meetings are typically called only when certain partnership issues require immediate action.
-A Notice of Special Meeting is allowed to the partners of the partnership if provided in the agreement and must indicate the matters to be voted on.
-The partners present at the meeting may only vote on issues indicated in the notice.
+Depending on any written by-laws or a written partnership agreement, partners may also call for special meetings at different times throughout the year.
+These meetings are typically called when certain partnership issues require immediate action.
+A Notice of Special Meeting of Partners is allowed if provided in the partnership agreement which must indicate the matters to be voted on.
+Partners present at the meeting may only vote on issues indicated in the notice.

-In order for decisions that are voted on by partners to take effect, a quorum of all the partners must be present at the meeting.
-The standard quorum consists of more than half (50%) of the partnership interests, meaning these interests must be represented at the meeting.
-Depending on the partnership’s by-laws and/or the partnership agreement, the required percentage of votes that must be accounted for may be more or less than a standard quorum.
+In order for decisions to be voted on by partners to take effect, a quorum of all the partners must be present at the meeting.
+A standard quorum consists of more than half (50%) of the partnership interests, meaning these interests must be represented at the meeting.
+Depending on the partnership’s by-laws and/or the partnership agreement, the required percentage of votes that must be accounted for may be more or less than the standard quorum percentage listed above.

-Partners may also make decisions on behalf of the partnership without conducting a meeting if they have Unanimous Consent, meaning ALL partners are in agreement on the decision.
-Since this is impractical for large public partnerships with, it usually occurs in only in smaller partnerships with few partners.
+Partners may also make decisions on behalf of the partnership without conducting a meeting if they have Unanimous Consent, meaning ALL partners are in agreement about the decision.
+Since this is impractical for large or public partnerships, it usually occurs only with smaller partnerships with few partners.
 Larger partnerships are forced to deal with a diverse group of partners who have different objectives.

 What Do Partners Get to Vote On?